 Choosing the right shoes

-Once your child starts walking outside the protected environment of the home, they will need shoes to protect their feet.
+Once your child starts walking outside the home, they will need shoes to protect their feet.
 Poor fitting shoes can lead to foot deformities, so it’s important that you get shoes that fit properly right from the very start.

 Here are some pointers for making sure your child has the right shoes:

-- The shoe should fit the foot’s natural shape.
+- The shoe should fit the foot’s natural shape, especially around the toes.
 The toes should be able to move freely and not be squashed.

 Avoid shoes made from synthetic materials, as children’s feet perspire and need to be able to breathe.